mikel-jason/dhbw-ai-leap-motion-classification/README.md

 From the given example data and the description that each measurement is as least 1 minute long, the FPS rate is assumed to be 50.

 ### First records
-PLaying the game or starting a measurement, users are assumed to first click the *Start* button and then positioning themselves and their hands above the sensor.
+Playing the game or starting a measurement, users are assumed to first click the *Start* button and then positioning themselves and their hands above the sensor.
 Then, the very first frames represent non-representative data.
 Therefore, there's an option to skip a duration at the beginning.
 This is set to 1 second.

 ### Calibration
 The calibration for the time boxes were done with a given example dataset holding predefined movements.